aoijs/documentation/functions/usddjseval.md

----
-description: Eval command using discord.js
----

 # $djsEval

 This function evals the given discord.js code

-{% hint style="danger" %}
-You should restrict the use of this function to yourself
+> ❗ You should restrict the use of this function to yourself
-{% endhint %}

 #### Fields